AstickDutta/E-Commerce-Site/README.md

 ### DELETE /blogs/:blogId
 - Check if the blogId exists( and is not deleted).
 If it does, mark it deleted and return an HTTP status 200 without any response body.
-- Delete blog documents by category name, tag name, subcategory name, unpublished
+- Delete blog documents by category, authorid, tag name, subcategory name, unpublished
 - If the blog document doesn't exist then return an HTTP status of 404 with a body like [this](#error-response-structure)

 ### Successful Response structure